aardvark922/aardvark922.github.io/content/papers/paper1/index.md

 ##### Abstract

-Cooperation is difficult to achieve among agents who are confronted with a social dilemma but cannot identify each other or effectively build reputations.
+Cooperation among agents who cannot identify each other to build reputation is difficult to achieve.
 In large communities, it is neither feasible for an agent to retrieve the complete history of his/her current partner nor possible to enforce cooperation by punishing the partner immediately, especially when the frequency of interaction is rather rare.
 This study examines cooperation and the impact of bribery in an extended version of indefinitely repeated Prisoner’s Dilemma, the Law Merchant system stage game, by experimentally